Sprachmensch/sprachmensch/README.md

 ##### Hi, I'm SprachMensch

-i've build alot of games using libGDX and a quite few native :iphone: Android Apps.
+i've build many games using libGDX and a quite few native :iphone: Android Apps.
 Im currently switching over to programming Android Apps in Kotlin.
 On top i try to improve my HTML5 knowledge ( playing around with different frameworks).
 Keep in mind that my Github Portfolio is not always up to date!
 </p>

 <div><br></div>